AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 *pre-build* evaluated value is the one set into the installed package, and in this case, ``building`` is False.

-An example of where you'd need to be aware of this is if you wanted the :attr:`~pkgdef.requires` field to include a certain package at runtime only (ie, not present during the package build).
-In this case, :attr:`~pkgdef.requires` might look like so:
+An example of where you'd need to be aware of this is if you wanted the :attr:`requires` field to include a certain package at runtime only (ie, not present during the package build).
+In this case, :attr:`requires` might look like so:

 .. code-block:: python